 Your blog’s title is one of the most important elements because it’s the first part of your blog that people will see.
 The title of your blog must be clear and concise.
 Making it catchy is not as important as getting people to read your blog post.

 Your SEO title can help other users find your content by indexing your site on Google.

 Optimize the headers of the blog post

 A well-optimized blog article follows these guidelines when it comes to headers.
-There is just one h1 element on the page – Which is typically the same as the title of the article.
+There is just one h1 element on the page, which is typically the same as the article’s title.
 The major parts should have an h2 and the subsections an h3.
 When you establish a solid blog structure, then it’s simple to get the headers correct.